kimyeongseong/qa-device-farm/README.en.md

 - **Authentication is optional and coarse.** Without `DEVICE_FARM_TOKEN`, anyone who can reach the port can drive the devices and install APKs.
 Fine on an internal network; turn it on before exposing the farm.
 It is one shared secret, not per-user accounts.
 - **No Korean or emoji input.** `adb shell input text` is ASCII only; the device needs its own IME.
 - **Macros are still coordinate-based.** Resolution differences are corrected by proportional scaling, but devices with a different aspect ratio or a re-flowed layout (foldables, tablets) will not match.
 It does not find UI elements.
 Macros recorded before this feature have no resolution and replay unscaled.
 - **The in-memory log buffer is 20k lines per device** and is lost on restart.
-For long runs enable `to_file` when starting the capture; the full log lands in `logs/`.
+It fills faster than you would expect — measured at 400–1,000 lines/second at level V on a tablet with an app running, so it wraps in **30–60 seconds**.
+The log tab warns you (`버퍼 가득 · 오래된 로그 삭제 중`) once it is at the cap, but for a long reproduction enable `to_file` from the start; the full log lands in `logs/`.
 - **PiP is Chromium-only.** Firefox has no such API, so the button does not appear at all.
 Browser policy requires a real user click to enter it.